Error

 We prioritised the selection of local suppliers to supply shops, cafeterias and other areas of our service.

-We're moving to Big Data!
+We are moving to Big Data!

-We are now smoke-free
+We become smoke-free spaces

 We limit smoking during crossings to prevent marine pollution by cigarette butts.